 Recent projects include ensemble residencies with Columbia University, NYU Steinhardt and NYU College of Arts and Sciences, concerts with Hypercube and the International Contemporary Ensemble, and appearances at the Dimenna Center (NYC) and the Johnstone Fund for New Music (Columbus, OH).

 Jay’s concerto appearances include Luca Francesconi’s A Fuoco (Ensemble/Parallax), Malcolm Arnorld’s Guitar Concerto (Symphony Orchestra of Guanajuato) a Mexican premiere, and Juan Trigos’ Ricercare VI (Stony Brook Contemporary Chamber Players).

 Jay’s creative work focuses on music for electric guitar and effects, in addition to solo works Jay’s collaborative projects include a duo with electronic musician Drake Andersen, their album Fossil Record was released in 2021, and the electric guitar duo project with Nicholas Deyoe, KillDry, they released Stretch the Sky in 2022 and have a double-album The Pool of the Black Star being prepared for release.

 Jay is a recipient of the Toccata Award from the Aaron Brock Foundation, the Manhattan School of Music Excellence Award, as well as full-tuition scholarships from the University of Arizona, and Stony Brook University.

 Jay is a graduate of Manhattan School of Music, University of Arizona, and Stony Brook University, where he completed his Doctor of Musical Arts degree.
-He is a faculty member at SUNY Suffolk.
+He is a faculty member at Adelphi University.